Western Isles

 Welcome to the Western Isles Network

 We host the meetings across the Western Isles in Uist, Lewis and Harris so that communities can be connected and take part.
 The area is widespread geographically and we change the location each time to reach communities.
-There are online opportunities to join the Scottish wide network once a year and there are also drop in clinics for anyone who wants to ask some questions about intergenerational work.
-We have had a busy 2023 with two in person meetings and one online.
-We are looking forward to 2024.
-You are encouraged to contact us if you would like to have anything on the agenda for future meetings.
-Sign up to come along to our next network meeting in 2024 soon (which will hopefully be hybrid) and find out more about intergenerational work in your local area.
+There are also online opportunities to join the Scottish wide network once a year, as well as monthly drop-in clinics for anyone who wants to ask some questions about intergenerational work.

 Latest News